bodymindarts/risq/README.md

 $ RUST_LOG=debug ./target/debug/risq d
 ```

-It will take a while to bootstrap the current data from the seed node (currently no data is persisted so bootstrap must execute every time you start the daemon).
+It will take a while to bootstrap the data from the seed node (currently no data is persisted so bootstrap must execute every time you start the daemon).

 From a different console you can check that the api is running via:
 ```